-The school has received written consent

-When the medication has been administered, the designated person must:

-- Record all relevant details on the Record of Medication Form (Appendix 1). - If a child refuses to take their medication, staff will not attempt to force them to do so.
-The Headteacher and the child's parent or carer will be notified, and the incident recorded on the Record of Medication.
+- initially.
+Once administered details are saved on Medical Tracker and this information is automatically sent to parents where necessary. - During the initial meeting with parents/carers to fill out the medication record, the designated person must ensure that the medication is properly labelled and safely stored during the session.
+Before any medication can be given, the designated person must ensure that: - The school has received written consent. - Another member of staff acts as a witness to ensure that the correct dosage is given. - When the medication has been administered, the designated person must: - Record all relevant details on the Record of Medication Form (Appendix 1). - Update medical tracker detailing the administration - If a child refuses to take their medication, staff will not attempt to force them to do so.
+The Headteacher and the child's parent or carer will be notified via telephone, and the incident recorded on the Record of Medication as well as Medical Tracker.